 A mineral ion is an electrically charged mineral particle, such as Ca2+, which could be either an atom or a molecule (a group of atoms).
 Ionic trace minerals are trace mineral particles that have retained their intrinsic electrical charge and are often bound together to form ionic trace mineral complexes.
 An ionic trace minerals complex consists of two or more trace mineral ions that are bound together while still retaining a charge.

-Ionized trace minerals are trace minerals which have been converted into charged or ionic trace minerals.
-There is no strict difference between mineral ions, ionic trace minerals and ionized trace minerals.
-All of these terms could refer to free floating ions or ions bound together within an ionic trace minerals complex, depending on the context.
+Ionized trace minerals are trace minerals that have been converted into charged or ionic trace minerals.
+There is no strict difference between mineral ions, ionic trace minerals, and ionized trace minerals.
+All of these terms could refer to free-floating ions or ions bound together within an ionic trace minerals complex, depending on the context.
 Ionic trace minerals may be synthetically ionized in a laboratory or ionized in nature through natural processes.
-Likewise, an ionic trace minerals complex may be lab made or found in nature.
+Likewise, an ionic trace minerals complex may be lab-made or found in nature.